 Rest assured that all one is feeling is normal and that the loved one can still have a good outcome, even with a longstanding addiction.
 There are steps on how to help an addict or polyaddict.
 If a person feels stressed or confused about what to do or where to turn, keep a few things in mind.

-Addiction is a Physical Disorder as Well as a Mental One
+Addiction Is A Physical Disorder As Well As A Mental One

-You Did Not Cause the Addiction
+You Are Not The Cause Of Their Addiction

-Even if you once poured him a glass of wine at a party once several years ago.
-Even if you used to smoke pot alongside him.
-You didn’t cause the addiction.
-In the end, only the addict made the decision to start using.
-This is almost never done with the concept of addiction or dependency in mind, but they still made the choice to light that first joint, inject that first dose, or take that first pill.
+Even if a person once poured a glass of wine at a party several years ago or used to smoke pot alongside.
+No one is the cause of another person’s addiction.
+In the end, only the addict decided to start using the substance to the point of addiction.
+This is rarely done with the concept of addiction or dependency in mind, but they still choose a light first joint, inject that first dose, or take that first pill.

 Approach with Concern